mhpaler/ets/docs/ethers-js-quickstart.md

 ## Setup

 Our Hardhat Tasks can execute directly on the Polygon Mumbai testnet or on [ETS deployed to local hardhat network](./docs/local-dev-quickstart.md).
-This guide covers running on Polygon Mumbai, but all commands are the same when running locally, except the `--network` flag is set to `localhost`.
+This guide covers running on Polygon Mumbai.
+When running locally, all commands are the same except the `--network` flag is set to `localhost`.

 For either method, you'll first need to clone the ETS repository and install ETS.